-Disclaimer: This article assumes that you’re already in Japan with proper working visa and settled.
+Disclaimer: This article assumes that you’re already in Japan and settled.

-“Ada, how did you manage to get a teaching job here?”, asked by an online reader who’s also residing in Japan.
+“Ada, how did you manage to get a teaching job here?”, asked by a fellow military spouse who’s also stationed in Japan.

 This was the question I had in my mind when I just arrived in Japan.
 I suffered enough, asked people who were already teaching and searched for tips online.
 It was overwhelming at first but in the end, it took patience and determination to get an English teaching job here in Japan.